baendlorel/singleton-pattern/README.md

-# Singleton Pattern
+# singleton-pattern

 🦄 Wrap your class to make it a true singleton!

-> Note: Your environment must support Proxy
+> **Note**: Your environment must support ES6 Proxies.

 ## Overview

 `singleton-pattern` is a lightweight TypeScript/JavaScript utility that wraps a class constructor so that every `new` call returns the same instance.
-It uses Proxy to ensure singleton safety, and provides options for prototype handling.
+It uses Proxy to ensure singleton safety, and provides options for prototype and proxy reuse.

 ## Features

 - Make any class a singleton with one line
 - Optionally control prototype.constructor behavior
+- Optionally reuse proxy for the same class (`options.onlyOnce`)
 - Retrieve the original class from a singletonified class
 - Fully type-safe